 Groups are designed to teach social and executive functioning skills.
 Strategies to manage social anxiety around peers and build self-confidence are also taught in groups.

 All prospective group participants who are new to Ride the Wave Counseling are required to have an intake interview.
 Groups are designed for boys diagnosed with ADHD or learning differences.
 All group participants (as well as those who participate in individual sessions are eligible to participate in our monthly How to Hang Out program.

-- Understanding how you come across to others (perspective taking)
+- Understanding other’s thoughts and feelings and how you come across to others

 - Managing social anxiety around similar-age peers

 - Developing cognitive flexibility for the sake of being part of a group

 - Being able to take directions from peers and give directions without being bossy

 - Learning how to move friendships beyond “lunch table friends”